Wildlife connectivity

 Learn about what you can do to help hedgehog connectivity around Hampstead Heath.

-Connectivity for other species
+Connectivity for different species